 Advanced Certificate in Liberal Arts

 The Advanced Certificate in Liberal Arts program provides a foundation for lifelong learning in liberal arts and can often be taken as part of a degree program.
 Study in three designated arts and science areas: humanities (including English), social sciences and science.
-Emphasis is on 3000-level and 4000-level curriculum.
+The emphasis in this program is on third- and fourth year (upper-level) curriculum.

 A minimum of 6 TRU credits (distance or on-campus).

-30 credits total of third-year and fourth-year courses (upper level), with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+30 credits total of third-year and fourth-year (upper-level) courses, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 6 upper-level credits in humanities (including English)